g-leech/argmin-gravitas/_posts/2017-03-28-genetic-privacy.markdown

 I'm mostly just waiting for the cost to plummet some more.
 One reason it isn't cheap yet is [regulation][regs].
 Most of this concerns data privacy, including my right to be [protected][alex] from misinterpreting information I ask for and pay for.

 I don't necessarily understand my society's extreme caution in this manner: I harbour an ambition to put my genome up online as a joke: so I can say "[I am open source][ftp]".
+But some people have already done this for serious reasons, <a href="{{ged}}">to find unknown relatives</a>.

 Here are some things you might worry about if you did such a thing.<br><br>